Yogurt feta sauce is the perfect dipping sauce for any fish, meat, or poultry. This dish will enhance any finger food.

 Lemons and lemon juice have so many health benefits besides being a great source of vitamin C. Friendly when you want to lose weight.
 Aids with the digestive system.
 As well as aid with breaking down food.
-Also, quite useful to improve your skin quality.
+Also, quite useful in improving your skin quality.

-Chives are a wonderful complement to any food.
+- Chives are an excellent complement to any food.
 A mild onion flavor that carries itself well and gets enhanced once mixed with lemon.
 If you are not used to the pungent flavor, add a small amount to start off with and add from there.

 Enjoy this recipe with…